angularexample/mfe-angular-react-nx/README.md

 ### Add the React Remote URL to the Host HTML

-Open the host app.html file.
+Open the host app HTML file.

 `apps/host/src/app/app.html`

-Add the following code to the host app.html file.
+Add the following code to the host app HTML file.

 ```
   <li><a routerLink="remote3">Remote3</a></li>